-The difference lies in the level where the hair lingers close to nothing i.e. is shaved.
-Most of the time, men who get taper fades, ask for short hair on top since they are trying to save themselves some hassle.
+The level at which the hair is shaved, or at which it is left almost completely uncut, makes a difference.
+Most of the time, men who get taper fades, ask for short hair on top, since they are trying to save themselves some hassle.
 A short and high taper is the ideal worry-free hairstyle.

 Tapered Cut + Crew Cut = Tapered Crew Cut

 If you are not afraid of a little hassle, you can try something called a “tapered crew cut.”
 This means styling the top as you would in a crew cut and styling the sides as you would in a taper fade.

 A tapered crew cut is the best option for men who like small and harmless hair experiments.
 Remember, the longer the hair on the top of your head is, the more hairstyles you can come up with.